-The MS program in Sustainable Transportation and Logistics is a 30-credit, full-time, 3-semester program with a minimum GPA of 3.0 required in every semester.
-The program is designed to provide ample opportunities for learning state-of-the art knowledge and industry best practices validated with industry interactions.
+The MS program in Sustainable Transportation and Logistics is a 30-credit hour program designed to provide ample opportunities for learning state-of-the art knowledge and industry best practices validated with industry interactions.

 Students opting to complete it full-time can finish in 1 to 1.5 years.
 A minimum GPA of 3.0 is required every semester.
 It can also be pursued on a part-time basis to enable those working in industry to benefit from the program.

 The program is STEM approved, allowing international students the opportunity to apply for the 24-month STEM OPT extension.

 The degree culminates in one of three options: All course option, Master’s Thesis, or Master's Project.
 Students have the choice which path they wish to take to complete their degree requirements.
 The intended culminating experience will change the nature of the student's course plan, as each option changes the minimum number of electives a student needs to take to complete their degree requirements.